Conservative Party of New York State: 2010s

 The Party endorsed Rob Astorino very early in the 2014 gubernatorial election process.
 In the election for New York State Comptroller, the party threatened to nominate its own candidate if the Republicans could not find a candidate from their party to run on the line; the GOP eventually nominated Onondaga County Comptroller Rob Antonacci.

 In 2016, the Conservative Party nominated eventual winner Donald Trump for President of the United States.

 On April 13, 2018, the Conservative Party executive committee selected Marcus Molinaro as its candidate in the 2018 gubernatorial election in what Long termed a "not very easy" decision; the party chose Molinaro over Deputy State Senate Majority Leader John A. DeFrancisco and openly refused to consider Erie County Executive Joel Giambra.

 The Conservative Party of Cattaraugus County is alleged to have been the target of a hostile takeover by members of the Republican Party, after 37 former Republicans abruptly changed party registration in October 2017.
 County party chairman Leonard Ciros alleged that the Republican Party violated state party loyalty laws and the federal Racketeer Influenced and Corrupt Organizations Act.

 As of 2018, the Party holds "Row C" on New York ballots—the third-place ballot position, directly below the Democratic and Republican parties—because it received the third-highest number of votes of any political party in the 2010, 2014, and 2018 gubernatorial elections.

 Long announced his retirement from the chairmanship of the Conservative Party on January 28, 2019 after having served in that role for 30 years.
 In February 2019, he was elected Chairman Emeritus of the Party.
 On February 23, 2019, the Party named Gerard Kassar of Brooklyn as its new chairman.

 2020s

 In 2020, the Conservative Party nominated incumbent Republican President Donald Trump for re-election to the presidency.
 Trump was defeated by Democrat Joe Biden.
 In 2021, the Conservative Party successfully teamed up with the Republican Party to raise opposition among the state's voters and defeat three ballot initiatives proposed by Democrats.

+During the 2022 New York gubernatorial election the party endorsed Republican Lee Zeldin who had the best showing as a Republican for governor since 1970 earning 2,762,581 votes and losing to incumbent Kathy Hochul by just 6.39% of the vote.

+On August 17, 2024, the Conservative Party nominated Donald Trump for President of the United States during the 2024 presidential election.

+The party ran its own candidates for Mayor of New York City in 2021 and 2025.
+In 2024, Gonzalo Duran, Vice Chairman of the Bronx Conservative Party, petitioned for the mayoral candidacy but was not selected.
+He subsequently pivoted to run for Public Advocate of New York City, becoming the first Conservative candidate in over three election cycles to receive a cross-party endorsement in a citywide race.